Online · School of Divinity · School of Divinity

-Discussion boards are collaborative learning experiences.
-Therefore, the student is required to create a thread in response to the provided prompt for each forum.
-The threads will vary in word counts according to the instructions for each discussion board prompt.
-Each thread must also demonstrate course-related knowledge.
+The student is required to write a thread in response to the provided prompt for each forum.
+Each thread must be at least 400 words and demonstrate course-related knowledge.
 In addition to the thread, the student is required to reply to 2 other classmates’ threads.
-Each reply must be 200–225 words.
-(MLO: D, E)
+Each reply must be at least 200 words.
+(Outcomes: A, B, C, D)

 Course Requirements Checklist

-Discussion Board Forums (4 at 100 pts ea)
+Group Discussion Board Forums (3 at 100 pts ea)

 Late Assignment Policy